eworm-de/routeros-scripts/README.md

 Initial setup
 -------------

+### Get me ready!

+If you know how things work just copy and paste the [initial commands](initial-commands).
+Remember to edit and rerun `global-config`!
+First time useres should take the long way below.

+### The long way in detail

 The update script does server certificate verification, so first step is to download the certificates.
 If you intend to download the scripts from a different location (for example from github.com) install the corresponding